Children ages 5 to 10 years need to see the doctor or nurse for a “well-child visit” once a year.

 They may also ask questions about safety, like:

 Your answers to questions like these will help the doctor or nurse make sure your child is healthy, safe, and developing normally.
+Be honest, even if you’re worried you’re doing something wrong — the doctor or nurse is there to help you.

 To check your child’s body, the doctor or nurse will: